MAGALA-RICHARD/apsimNGpy/README.rst

 GETTING STARTED
 *****************************

+Before using apsimNGpy, it is necessary to install APSIM.
+Please follow the instructions provided at the following link to complete the installation: https://www.apsim.info/download-apsim/downloads/

-BEFORE USING apsimNGpy, make sure that the APSIM installation binaries folder is added to the system path. if you run the following code and returns None you need to do something as explained below.
+In addition, make sure that the APSIM installation binaries folder is added to the system path. if you run the following code and returns None you need to do something as explained below.

 - 1. Use command line interface